thegetty/quire-docs/content/documentation/zooming-images.md

 {{< /q-class >}}

-For hosting the image tiles, of you have institutional support, your digital department should be able to provide a solution.
+For hosting the image tiles, if you have institutional support, your digital department should be able to provide a solution.
 If you’re on your own, there are any number of options.
-You might check out [Amazon S3](https://aws.amazon.com/s3/), which is very performant and self-serve but requires some techinical savvy to get set up, or an independent hosting service like [Reclaim Hosting](https://reclaimhosting.com/shared-hosting/), which caters to the academic sector.
+You might check out [Amazon S3](https://aws.amazon.com/s3/), which is very performant and self-serve but requires some technical savvy to get set up, or an independent hosting service like [Reclaim Hosting](https://reclaimhosting.com/shared-hosting/), which caters to the academic sector.

 ## Display IIIF Images in Your Project

 To display a IIIF image in your project, you need to point to a IIIF `info.json` file for the image.
 Either one you’ve identified from an [external source](#use-existing-iiif-images), or one you’ve [created yourself](#creating-your-own-iiif-images) with `quire process --iiif`.
 If it is an image you processed yourself and it is still in the `processed/` directory, the path to the JSON file would be `/img/iiif/processed/FILENAME/info.json`.

-Along with the path to the `info.json` file, you also need to include `media_type: "iiif"` and a path to a [lower-res static fallback version](#include-a-static-fallback-image) of the image, hosted in your project’s `static/img` directory (which again is used for Quire’s PDF and e-book outputs).
+Along with the path to the `info.json` file, you also need to include `media_type: "iiif"` and a path to a [lower-res static fallback version](#include-a-static-fallback-image) of the image, hosted in your project’s `static/img` directory (which is used for Quire’s PDF and e-book outputs).
 All of this goes in your `figures.yml` file.

 ```yaml
 - id: "irises"